preprocess/pre-phpx/readme.md

 ## Getting started

 - Clone the repository
-- Install the Compoer dependencies
+- Install the Composer dependencies
 - Run the tests _or_ execute the example scripts

 This should work on PHP 7.2 (where it was developed and tested).
 Make an issue if it's not working on 7.2 _or_ if you'd like to see things added.